Why You Need to Set Up Two-Factor Authentication ASAP

 What happens when you have two-factor authentication?

-With two-factor authentication, you have a security blanket of sorts.
+With two-factor authentication, you have an online security blanket of sorts.
 Hackers can do some pretty scary things with just your cell phone number, never mind with more personal information (think usernames and passwords) they might gain access to through data breaches or scams.
 When you have 2FA set up, you derail their plans.

 Two-factor authentication is used by a wide variety of organizations, from workplaces and schools to banks, social media companies, and more.
 All of them want to make sure you—and only you—have access to your accounts.
 So they add an extra step.